wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 ## Apply a Script Action to a running cluster

-This section provides examples on the different ways you can apply script actions to a running HDInsight cluster; from the Azure Portal, using PowerShell CMDlets, using the cross-platform Azure CLI, and using the .NET SDK.
+This section provides examples on the different ways you can apply script actions to a running HDInsight cluster; from the Azure portal, using PowerShell CMDlets, using the cross-platform Azure CLI, and using the .NET SDK.
+The persisted script action used in this section adds an existing Azure storage account to a running cluster.
+You can also use other script actions, See [Example Script Action scripts](#example-script-action-scripts).

-### Apply a Script Action to a running cluster from the Azure Portal
+### Apply a Script Action to a running cluster from the Azure portal

 1. From the [Azure portal](https://portal.azure.cn), select your HDInsight cluster.